 Bottle water and sealed snacks

-Tips on buying a Rental Car
+Consumer tips on buying a Rental Car

 Car Care Consumer Tips Here!

-Tire purchase options
+Tire purchase options consumer tip

 Consumer Tip #3: The vehicle's air conditioning cools the passenger cabin of the vehicle.
 The vehicle's coolant system helps to maintain your vehicle‘s engine temperature.
 It‘s that simple.
 When it is hot outside, you turn on your car‘s air conditioning to cool off.
 Your air conditioning is comprised of many components.
 Generally, there is no maintenance needed.
 When your car gets older, sometimes it may not keep you as cool, as when new.
 Your ASE-certified technician can quickly check the temperature of the air coming out of the dashboard vents by using an infrared gun.
 Again, ask if there is a charge for this service – like my shop, most ASE Blue Seal shops do not charge.
 They will know if the temperature is within a reasonable range to keep you cool.
 The fix may be as simple as adjusting the dash controls.